 You cannot use a notice of election mailed by the board of elections, or a notice of voter registration mailed by the board of election as identification.

 The identification you use should show your current address.
 If a driver's license or state identification card does not show your current address, it is still valid and you can vote a regular ballot.
+You must make sure that you are at the polling location that corresponds to your current address.

 If you cannot bring any of these forms of identification, you will be asked to provide the last four digits of your social security number and you'll be required to vote by provisional ballot.